canonical/pebble/README.md

     services: [<service names>]

     # (Optional) A list of key/value pairs defining labels which should be set
     # on the outgoing logs.
-    # The label values may contain $ENVIRONMENT_VARIABLES, which will be
+The label values may contain $ENV_VARS, which will
-    # substituted using the environment for the corresponding service.
+    # be substituted using the environment for the corresponding service.
     labels:
       <label name>: <label value>
 ```